polyfloyd/esp32-sensornode/README.md

 ESP32 Sensornode
 ================

-This is code for an ESP32 to export the data from a bunch of sensors over Prometheus via a web server.
+This is code for an ESP32 to export the data from a bunch of sensors over MQTT.

 Supported peripherals:
 * BH1750 (light intensity)